jwashuta/cot-4500-as2/README.md

 -Install NumPy.
 This can be done by typing "pip install numpy" into the terminal.

+-Install scipy.
+This can be done by typing "pip install scipy" into the terminal.

 -Into the command line type
 "python assignment_2.py", then hit ENTER to run.